dataforcanada/.github/profile/README.md

 Canada creates incredible amounts of open data, from foundational road networks to federal census statistics and orthoimagery.
 However, these datasets are often locked in legacy formats, fragmented portals, or structures that require significant engineering effort to normalize.
 For our target audience, the "time-to-insight" is often bottlenecked by data preparation.

+**Data Stability:**
+Beyond technical barriers, open data can be ephemeral.
+Links break, portals are reorganized, and priorities shift, causing valuable datasets to vanish from the public web.
+This instability makes it risky to build long-term research or software on top of data providers.

 ## What Guides Us

 We prioritize our work in a utilitarian manner, aiming to provide the greatest amount of good to the greatest amount of individuals.
 Our approach is guided by the principles of **digital preservation** and the need to keep public information accessible over the long term.